All Episodes

 But we'll make sure that we don't bankrupt you.

-Now, if you're the if you run BP and you're in a mess like this, and you got an activist regime who hates private sector capitalism, and they promise you not to bankrupt you in exchange for playing ball, but what are you gonna do?
+Now, if you run BP and you're in a mess like this, and you've got an activist regime who hates private sector capitalism, and they promise you not to bankrupt you in exchange for playing ball, what are you going to do?

-Are you gonna go out there and go public and say what happened?
+Are you going to go out there and go public and say what happened?

 Executing assigned host duties flawlessly.